bluesky-social/indigo/cmd/palomar/README.md

 # Palomar

-Palomar is an Elasticsearch/OpenSearch frontend and ATP (ActivityPub) repository crawler designed to provide search services for the Bluesky network.
+Palomar is an Elasticsearch/OpenSearch frontend and ATP (AT Protocol) repository crawler designed to provide search services for the Bluesky network.

 ## Prerequisites

 - GoLang (version 1.20)
 - Running instance of Elasticsearch or OpenSearch for indexing.
-- Valid credentials for the Personal Data Store (PDS) you want to index against.

 ## Building